 Onion (Allium cepa L.) is an important bulb crop of the family Alliaceae.
-The crop is grown in India as well as most of the countries of the world.
-Central Asia is primary center of origin of onion and Mediterranean region is the secondary center of origin (Vavilov 1951) Botanically its growth habit is annual or perennial type but in India it is cultivated as annual.
-As a vegetable and condiment, onions are a must-have in any kitchen, hence regularly alluded to be the "Queen of Kitchen."
-The feeding organ of the onion is a highly connected underground stalk with thicker, meaty leaves.
-The volatile oil "allyl propyl disulphide," an organic molecule high in sulphur, gives onion distinct and palatable flavour and pungency.
-Onions are cool season crops, but can grow well in diverse climates.
+The crop is grown in India as well as most countries worldwide.
+Central Asia is the primary centre of origin of onion and the Mediterranean region is the secondary centre of origin (Vavilov, 1951) Botanically its growth habit is annual or perennial type, but in India it is cultivated as annual.
+As a vegetable and condiment, onions are a must-have in any kitchen, hence regularly referred to be the "Queen of Kitchen."
+The feeding organ of the onion is a highly connected underground stalk with thicker, fleshy leaves.
+The volatile oil "allyl propyl disulfide," an organic molecule high in sulfur, gives onion a distinct and palatable flavour and pungency.
+Onions are cool-season crops, but can grow well in diverse climates.
 Optimal conditions include mild weather without extreme cold, heat or excessive rainfall.
 Salicylic acid (SA) is a phenolic phytochrome that acts as a key regulator of the signalling network in plants under abiotic and biotic stresses.
 Salicylic acid exerts stimulatory effects on various physiological processes related to plant growth and development.
-Salicylic acid is one of the important bio-regulator which positively affects growth of plants.
-By the application of Humic substance to plants, the growing plants are supplied with food, its application also results in productive and fertile soil, which increase the water holding capacity of soil.
+Salicylic acid is one of the important bio-regulator which positively affects the growth of plants.
+By the application of Humic substance to plants, the growing plants are supplied with food, and its application also results in productive and fertile soil, which increases the water holding capacity of the soil.
 It plays a pivot role in making the plants more resistant against drought stress, and also stimulates germination.
-Humic is technically not a fertilizer, although in some walks, people do consider it that, Humic is an effective agent use as a complement to synthetic or organic fertilizers.
-In many instances, use of Humic regularly, will reduce the need for fertilization due to the soil's and plant's ability to make better use of it.
-In some occurrences, fertilization can be eliminated entirely if sufficient organic material is present and the soil can become self-sustaining through microbial processes and humus production.
-Whenever possible, the use of Humic with fertilizer, Humic ability to absorb fertilizer components and increases their release to plants is well documented.
-The judicious use of Humic and fertilizer, will improve the performance of marginally fertile soils, of soils with low native organic matter, and of crops grown in arid regions (Chen and Aviad, 1990).
-Humic substances are formed through the process of humification of organic materials as byproduct of microbial metabolism and are found in soil, coal, sediments water, peat and organic matter.
+Humic is technically not a fertiliser, although in some cases, people do consider it that.
+Humic is an effective agent used as a complement to synthetic or organic fertilisers.
+In many instances, the use of Humic regularly will reduce the need for fertilisation due to the soil's and plant's ability to make better use of it.
+In some occurrences, fertilization can be eliminated if sufficient organic material is present and the soil can become self-sustaining through microbial processes and humus production.
+Whenever possible, the use of Humic with fertiliser, Humic's ability to absorb fertiliser components and increase their release to plants is well documented.
+The judicious use of Humic and fertiliser, will improve the performance of marginally fertile soils, of soils with low native organic matter, and of crops grown in arid regions (Chen and Aviad, 1990).
+Humic substances are formed through the process of humification of organic materials as a by-product of microbial metabolism and are found in soil, coal, sediments water, peat and organic matter.
 HA is a complex molecule and is considered an alkali soluble, polymeric organic acid of aromatic structure substituted by carboxyl, phenolic, hydroxyl and alkyl groups linked together by ester linkages (Gaines and Yilmaz, 1983).

 2. Materials and Methods